luerhard/chapter_regression_and_artifical/main.md

 Social scientists face a trade-off when it comes to using [!ml].
 On the downside, features (i.e., independent variables) can only be ranked by importance.
 This stands in contrast to more fine-grained information provided by a typical regression coefficient, in particular, its direction, but also the strength of effects.
 On the upside, focusing on models' predictive capabilities, like in any [!ml] application, shifts the attention to explanations that are closer to scientific reasoning and less prone to mirror common sense [@wattsCommonSenseSociological2014].
-It is "this potential predictive force which gives scientific explanations its importance" [@hempelStudiesLogicExplanation1948, 138], which is inherently neglected by goodness of fit measures solely relying on in-sample observations.
+It is 'this potential predictive force which gives scientific explanations its importance' [@hempelStudiesLogicExplanation1948, 138], which is inherently neglected by goodness of fit measures solely relying on in-sample observations.
 Instead, using out-of-sample is a crucial part of any [!sml] procedure, i.e., applying the trained model to unseen test data.
 Integrating this inherent property of [!ml] would at least reduce an important weakness of [!ts] and could even boost, following Watts' line of argumentation, social scientists reasoning more generally.

 Those important benefits notwithstanding, we would like to emphasize that [!ml] is no cheat code, it is all statistics.
 Everybody with a professional background in quantitative social science has learned many [!ml] tools, be it [!uml] like cluster analysis or [!sml] like logistic regressions.
 Yet, how those methods are used (and promoted) in [!ml] contexts, might starkly differ from common social science approaches and researchers' training.
-Regardless of which features drive a model and how an outcome could be explained, the main interest of [!ml] researchers in industry and science is that "the model works", i.e., that the model provides good predictions.
+Regardless of which features drive a model and how an outcome could be explained, the main interest of [!ml] researchers in industry and science is that 'the model works', i.e., that the model provides good predictions.
 This is an important, though merely _epistemological_, difference to statistical models used in social science.

 Going further, it might be helpful for social scientists to acknowledge the differences laid out in this paper and pay closer attention to the predictive power of [!ts] models.